Tinbeh97/ECE-1505-project/experiments/README.md

 # process
-	- generate stock ticker list and save to file: save_ticker.py
+	- generate stock ticker list and save to file symbols/ folder: save_ticker.py
-	- download data using ticker list: fetch_market_data.py
+	- download data using ticker list and save to fetched/ folder: fetch_market_data.py
-	- solve with sample data and save results: solve_market_observations.py
+	- solve with fetched data and save results to analysis/ folder: solve_market_observations.py
 	- load and do more things with results: analyze_parameters.py